nmajutee/deep-seek-translate/README.md

 # DeepSeek Translate

-A simple WordPress plugin for automatic content translation using DeepSeek via OpenRouter API.
+A simple WordPress plugin for automatic content translation using AI APIs like OpenAI or DeepSeek.
 Supports multiple languages with SEO optimization.

 ## Table of Contents
 - [Features](#features)